 Article 1.105 of the Spanish Civil Code sets out as a general rule the absence of liability of any party for damages caused by a situation of force majeure.
-However, the parties can waive contractually the application of this general liability exclusion regime.
+However, parties to an agreement may contractually waive the application of this general liability exclusion regime.
 Accordingly, most project financing agreements and other project contracts include as a specific event of default the occurrence of a force majeure event, which is usually defined in detail in the relevant contract.
-It is nevertheless unclear that Spanish courts would recognise acceleration of a project facility on the grounds of force majeure, unless there is a substantial impact on the ability of the project company to meet its payment obligation under the relevant facility, or the viability of the construction or operation of the project is seriously in danger as a result of force majeure.
+It is nevertheless unclear whether Spanish courts would recognise acceleration of a project facility on the grounds of force majeure, unless there is a substantial impact on the ability of the project company to meet its payment obligation under the relevant facility, or the viability of the construction or operation of the project is seriously in danger as a result of such force majeure.